shubham-sb1/CMPUT404-assignment-websockets/README.md

 ========================

 Generally everything is LICENSE'D under the Apache 2 license by Abram Hindle.
+Additions to socket.py and index.html is LICENSE'D under the Apache 2 license by Shubham Bajoria.

 freetests.py is LICENSE'D under a BSD-like license: